devassistant/devassistant/docs/developer_documentation/yaml_assistant_reference.rst

 ``snippet``
   name of the snippet to load this argument from; any other specified attributes will override those from the snippet By convention, some arguments should be common to all or most of the assistants.
-See Common Assistant Behaviour TODO
+  See :ref:`common_assistant_behaviour`

 Files
 -----